 Putting good intentions into practice can be as challenging as climbing a mountain.
 It requires good conditioning.

-I can well understand how a man who is trying to love God and his neighbour should come to dislike the very word religion.
+In his book Letters to Malcolm: Chiefly on Prayer, respected philosopher-theologian C. S. Lewis wrote, “I can well understand how a man who is trying to love God and his neighbour should come to dislike the very word religion.”

-To be religious without a personal bond with God is like reading recipes without ever cooking or being an accountant with no thought given to profit.
+To be religious without a personal bond with God is like reading recipes without ever cooking, or being an accountant with no thought given to profit.
 It is devotion to the means to an end.
 It is learning how to exercise without doing so.
 Religious activities without a spiritual relationship are essentially secular.

-To those on His right He said,
+To those on His right He says:

-“Come, you who are blessed by my Father, take your inheritance, the kingdom prepared for you since the creation of the world.
+“Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me” (vv.
 34-36).

-“I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me” (v.
+Those rewarded cannot remember the occasions when these benefits were given to the King.
+But He answers, “Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me” (v.
 40).

 A Christian executive from such a culture was assigned temporarily to live where there was no welfare system.
 He was disturbed to see many beggars.
-They walked the streets, sat on sidewalks, moved through crowds, begged from tourists, and were so abundant, there was no way to escape them.
+They walked the streets, sat on sidewalks, moved through crowds, and begged from tourists.
+Beggars were so abundant, there was no way to escape them.

 Many religious people never have contact with Jesus’ brotherhood of the disadvantaged.
 Seldom do they feed, give drink, accept the needy stranger, offer clothing, accept the responsibility to encourage healing, and spend time with those banished from society.
 Giving these valuable gifts is spiritual exercise.
 It keeps us ready — spiritually fit.

-Exercising the Fruit of the Spirit
+Exercising the fruit of the Spirit

-You also, like living stones, are being built into a spiritual house (1 Peter 2:5a).
+Peter’s first general letter uses the same verbal picture: “you also, like living stones, are being built into a spiritual house . . .”
+(1 Peter 2:5).

 Walking across his basement floor, a homeowner slipped and almost fell.
-He noticed a small puddle of water behind him, and he saw an additional drop join the accumulation.
-In the ceiling was a sizable wet area that had obviously been soaked for a while.
-A drain pipe above the basement was leaking.
-Alarmed, the man called professionals to fix the leaking pipe and refinish the ceiling.
+He noticed a small puddle of water behind him, then an additional drop of water join the accumulation.
+In the ceiling was a sizable wet area that had obviously been soaked for a while, due to a leaking pipe above the basement.
+Alarmed, the man called professionals to fix the leak and refinish the ceiling.
 Everything had to be restored.
 Failure to do so would result in more costly damage.

-From him the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work.
+The second metaphor is in Ephesians 4:16, where the community of believers is described as a human body: “From him the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work.”